-Built in 1990, by Bollinger Machine Shop of Lockport, Louisiana (hull #208) as the Doc Candies for Otto Candies of Des Allemands, Louisiana.
+Built in 1990, by the Bollinger Machine Shop of Lockport, Louisiana (hull #208) as the Doc Candies for the Otto Candies Company of Des Allemands, Louisiana.

-In 1995, the tug was chartered to the Mobil Oil Corporation of Farifax, Virgnia.
+In 1995, the tug was chartered to the Mobil Oil Company of Houston, Texas.
 Where she was renamed as the Tecumseh.

-In 2007, Roehrig Maritime was acquired by K-Sea Transportation Partnership of East Brunswick, New Jersey.
+In 2007, the Roehrig Maritime Company was acquired by the K-Sea Transportation Partnership Incorporated of East Brunswick, New Jersey.
 Where she was renamed as the Greenland Sea.

 In 2008, she was outfitted with a JAK-400 coupler system at Feeney's Shipyard in Kingston, New York.

 In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.